Skip to Content

 Sharing is caring!

-In the birding and backyard feeding community, “bully birds” refers to species that dominate feeders or birdhouses, often at the expense of smaller, more timid birds.
+In birding books, you might run across the term “bully birds” to refer to species that dominate feeders or birdhouses, often at the expense of smaller, more timid birds.
 These birds are typically larger, more aggressive, and consume a disproportionate amount of food, making it challenging for a diverse array of bird species to thrive in one area.
 Let’s look at the birds that may act as bully birders around your feeder and ways you can help keep everyone happy and fed.

 European Starling and Common Grackle